 Welcome!
 It is my great honor and privilege to serve as the head of school for Saint Gertrude High School.
 This special place has been an integral part of my life since before I was born.
-As the daughter of a graduate and a graduate myself, I am now also blessed to watch my daughters follow in the SGHS tradition.
+As the daughter of a graduate and a graduate myself, I am very honored to maintain the SGHS tradition that has allowed my own daughters to thrive.

 Founded a century ago by bold and visionary women of faith, Saint Gertrude High School has a long history of preparing and inspiring young women to better their communities.
 A hallmark of a Benedictine monastic community is that they are a people of place; the love and intention that Benedictines pour into the communities they create is palpable.
 Saint Gertrude teachers continue that legacy daily in both big and small ways.
 Our students feel that they are uniquely valued, and our teachers strive to support each girl in finding her passion and her voice.